hplisiecki/statcheck_python/README.md

 ## Credits
 This is a python implementation of the R package `statcheck` (ver.
 1.4.0-beta.4) published by Michèle B. Nuijten [MicheleNuijten].
 The original package can by found at her Github page.
 The code relies heavily on Nuijten's work and is currently only a python implementation of the [original package](https://github.com/MicheleNuijten/statcheck), with the goal of making it more accessible to the python community.
 Both packages are published under the GNU General Public License v3.0.
-The curent implementation is published under the MIT
-License.
 To ensure usability, all the original tests were recoded to the python version.

 ## What is statcheck?